 To fill the bombs, I used my recipe for homemade hot cocoa.
 I filled the bombs with the cocoa powder mixture and with mini marshmallows, closed every 2 spheres and garnished with more melted chocolate and sprinkles.

 You can use store-bought hot chocolate mix as well.
-However, when making it at home, you control the amount of sugar in it so I prefer to bake this way.
+However, when making it at home, you control the amount of sugar in it so I prefer to make this way.

 To finish and enjoy the miracle of the bomb opening in the milk, place one in a mug.
 Warm milk in a different mug in the microwave or if you prefer in a small pot on the stovetop.
 You can use any milk you want, dairy or non-dairy.
 You can also use boiling water instead of milk but I think it's nicer with milk.
 And then the moment of truth - pour the hot milk on the bomb and wait for it to open.
 Stir the chocolate mix and enjoy.